 The ICHL Clinic is apolitical and non-partisan.
 Alongside the Clinic's theoretical element in ICL and IHL, where we examine the principles and historical development of the law, case studies and conflicts worldwide, and the specific challenges in the Israeli context; The Clinic students participate in projects vis-à-vis international organizations and courts, governmental entities, civil society, individuals- practitioners and victims.
 The work is done in teams and under the Clinic Director's supervision and training.
 Legal analyses and arguments can be provided to all participants in the international criminal procedure, Defence, Prosecution, Victim Representatives and Chambers.
 The Clinic works closely with the ICRC Delegation based in Tel Aviv and Geneva.
 Projects relating to the ICRC Tel Aviv relate to Israel's implementation of laws in the Territories.

 The Clinic developed cooperation programs with twin clinics in The Hague, the US, Geneva and Rome.
 Every year, Clinic participants take part in one of two IDC Clinic delegations, within the International Clinic Exchange Program, and in cooperation with the Geneva Academy.
+In 2016-2017, the IDC Clinic went for a study week in The Hague, hosted by our twin, the IHL Clinic at Leiden University

 Students take an active part in the weekly Clinic meetings, with guest lectures, debates and the theoretical course.
 Students take part in one of the practical exercises by rotation, namely a moot court based on the ICC Moot Court Competition, 'Editorials' presenting legal analyses to current developments and a simulation where students act as the legal advisors to military commanders in armed conflict.